realmagicgreen/magicgreenastro/src/content/posts/biocoenosis-natural-forests/index.md

 In other words, it is an assemblage of fossils or a community of specific time, which is different from "DEATH ASSEMBLAGES" (thanatocoenoses).

-No palaeontological assemblage will ever completely represent the original biological community (i.e. the biocoenosis, in the sense used by an ecologist); the term thus has somewhat different meanings in a palaeontological and an ecological context.[2](https://en.wikipedia.org/wiki/Biocoenosis#cite_ref-Ager_2-0)
+No palaeontological assemblage will ever completely represent the original biological community (i.e. the biocoenosis, in the sense used by an ecologist); the term thus has somewhat different meanings in a palaeontological and an ecological context.

 **Based on the concept of biocenosis, ecological communities can take various forms:**